 13. Los Angeles, CA

 Los Angeles’ city limits span a massive 469 square miles, covering sun-drenched canyons, cliff-framed beaches and innumerable ethnic enclaves.
-Whether you’re in the mood for farm-to-table brunch in Santa Monica or grandma-made dumplings in Korea Town, LA will leave you drooling for more.
-A must-stop in this foodie city is the vast Los Angeles Farmer’s Market — founded in 1934 and hosting over 100 gourmet grocers and fresh food vendors.
-For a bite of Morocco near Malibu, try your hand at Moroccan tagines in a chef-led cooking class.
+Whether you’re in the mood for farm-to-table brunch in Santa Monica or grandma-made dumplings in Korea Town, LA is one of the best foodie cities that will leave you drooling for more.

 14. Berkeley, CA

 While many travelers to the Bay Area stick to San Francisco, those in-the-know head to Berkeley, the birthplace of the now-ubiquitous California cuisine, for a taste of one of the best foodie cities.